qp5/About-me/README.md

 Intent:<br>
 "To spark insight & encouragement"<br>
 "Breakpoint for the mind to flourish."<br>
-"A construct for ones mind to elevate"<br>
+"A construct for the mind to elevate"<br>
 "Where thought branches, and ideas commit."<br><br>

 Other Projects:<br>